 An alias record is a special type of record that only a few registrars support that allows you to map a domain to another domain (very similar to CNAME) but crucially allows you to map the “root” domain to something else.
 Practically this matters because it allows someone to set up their custom domain with us as e.g. example.com as opposed to www.example.com

 - How do I set up my custom domain?

-- What are the optimal image dimensions for my Substack publication?
+- What are the stars on my Subscribers dashboard?

-- How do I share posts or publications from other writers on my Substack?
+- How can I recommend other publications on Substack?

 - What does email disabled mean?